 Mistake #5: Wiping with a Squeegee

-Squeegee is a professional cleaner’s best friend, but you have to know how to use them correctly.
-Where does the water go after you wipe down the window pane with a squeegee?
+A squeegee is a professional cleaner’s best friend, but you have to know how to use them correctly when you’re cleaning the window.
+Where do the water and the residue left by window cleaning chemical go after you wipe down the window pane with a squeegee?
 Probably on the floor.
 Because of the potential mess and drip factor, we suggest avoiding the use of squeegees, especially for smaller panes, but they can be more helpful on a bigger, picture window.

-Mistake #6: Trying to Clean All Your Windows in One Day
+Mistake #6: Trying to Window Cleaning of All Your Windows in One Day

-You need to clean your windows once or twice a year, but it’s easier if you divide the job and do it on a room-by-room basis.
+You need to do your window cleaning with window cleaning chemical altleast once or twice a year, but it’s easier if you divide the job and do it on a room-by-room basis.
 When you’re cleaning, wipe one side of the window horizontally and the other vertically.
 Then, if any streaks form, you’ll easily know whether they’re on the inside or outside.

-To reduce the amount of cleaning labor of cleaning the windows, use additional protection to protect the window from smudges, streaks, fingerprints and dirt.
+To reduce the amount of cleaning window labor of cleaning the windows, use window cleaning chemicals that have additional protection properties to it which help to protect the window from smudges, streaks, fingerprints and dirt.
 Hence, this help increases your productivity and decrease your manpower therefore helping you focus on matters that are more important.

 Surface Cleaner and Polish